pixley/us-rpg-wiki-issue-tracker/README.md

 Each session is given a paragraph summary on the Session Summary page.
 A summary issue should be made for each session played.

+#### Raw Notes

+For publicly-shared notes, each session's notes need to be uploaded.

 ### Closed

 For issues closed for reasons other than completion, there are tags to indicate what happened.